annytikone/SpringBoot-OAuth2-Protocol-Api-s/README.md

 # SpringBoot-OAuth2-Protocol-Api-s
-This project is about Online Library Management System using OAUTH2 Authenticated Tokenization I've built this project to understand how oauth2/token authentication protocols works using Java's Spring boot framework., I've also included JdbcTemplate inside of this project. here's an reference to my simple,mysql db->
+This project is about Online Library Management System using OAUTH2 Authenticated Tokenization I've built this project to understand how oauth2/token authentication protocols works using Java's Spring boot framework., I've also included JPA+Hibernate for Crud operations inside of this project. here's an reference to my simple,mysql db->